ABOUT US

 Johnson is also at work on the manuscript for her first solo monograph, a cultural history of sexual misconduct in America’s popular music industries.
 With this project, Johnson examines how incidents of misconduct are framed to track how the sector’s historically grim collage of abuse is structurally, institutionally and ideologically produced and sustained by traditional and social media.

-In her production work, Johnson has produced and organized events at The Getty Center, Los Angeles County Museum of Art (LACMA), Hammer Museum, La Brea Tar Pits, The Ebell of Los Angeles, Los Angeles Public Library, Los Angeles’ historic Palace Theatre, Regent Theater, and more.
+In her production work, Johnson has produced and organized events at The National Museum of African American Music, The Getty Center, Los Angeles County Museum of Art (LACMA), Hammer Museum, La Brea Tar Pits, The Ebell of Los Angeles, Los Angeles Public Library, Los Angeles’ historic Palace Theatre, Regent Theater, and more.

-Johnson received her Ph.D. in communication from USC Annenberg, where she had a graduate affiliation in the Department of Gender & Sexuality Studies and was a research fellow with The Popular Music Project at USC Annenberg's Norman Lear Center.
-Prior to returning to USC Annenberg, Johnson was a postdoctoral fellow at the University of Pennsylvania at the Annenberg School for Communication’s Center for Media at Risk with a joint appointment at the Annenberg Center for Collaborative Communication.
+Johnson received her Ph.D. in communication from the USC Annenberg School of Communication, where she had a graduate affiliation in the Department of Gender & Sexuality Studies.
+Johnson was also a research fellow with The Popular Music Project at USC Annenberg's Norman Lear Center.
+Prior to returning to USC Annenberg as faculty, Johnson was a postdoctoral fellow at the University of Pennsylvania at the Annenberg School for Communication’s Center for Media at Risk with a joint appointment at the Annenberg Center for Collaborative Communication.

 pbjohnso at usc dot edu